juju/docs/src/en/help-aws.md

 Enter a name for your user and set `Programmatic access` as the AWS access type before clicking "Next: Permissions" to continue.

-On the next page you can create a group which by default will contain your new user.
+On the next page you can create a group which, by default, will contain your new user.
 Give the group a name and enable `AdministratorAccess`, or adequate access that corresponds to your requirements and security policies.

 ![Amazon IAM group creation](./media/getting_started-aws_groups.png)